I STEPPED OUT AND I’M NOT STEPPING BACK IN

 If you’ve ever held your truth back for fear of being “too much”, this post is for you.

-You’re not too much.
-You’re just finally enough for you.
+You are not too much.
+You are just finally enough for you.

-And no, I won’t be refollowing the mean girls. 😉
+And no, I will not be refollowing the mean girls.